Desexing your cat & dog in Australia

 Do pet insurance policies cover desexing?

-✅ Yes.
+Yes.
 It's usually available through routine care or with a comprehensive policy.
-Considering that a pet insurance policy costs around $60 a month and desexing can be as much as $500, it's worth considering.
+Considering that a pet insurance policy costs around $127 a month on average and desexing can be as much as $500, so it's worth considering, especially if you consider the cost of health checkups down the line.

 These pet insurance policies can all cover desexing your dog or cat.